hoanghuydang/osticket-prereqs/README.md

 <p>
 </h2>STEP 1: CREATE A RESOURCE GROUP</h2>

-  - Go to portal.Azure.com and create a tenant and subscription.
+  - Go to portal.Azure.com and create a tenant and free subscription.
   - After that you are able to create a resource group.
   - Search "Resource Groups" in the search bar and select it.
   - Next select "Create Resource Group"